-Can guinea pigs eat swede?
-Yes, guinea pigs can eat swede and they really love the taste of this veggie.
-Swede must be fed in moderation because it contains calcium, oxalic acids, and sugar, which are not so good for the guinea pigs.
-Apart from that, this veggie has vitamins and minerals that the guinea pig will benefit from.
+Guinea pigs can eat swede and they really love the taste of this veggie.
+Swede must be fed in moderation because it contains calcium, oxalic acids, and sugar, all of which are harmful to them.

-- Boosted immunity – the manganese acts as an antioxidant, but also the vitamin C, iron, zinc, selenium, and copper found in swede, they all boost the immunity in guinea pigs as well.
+Manganese acts as an antioxidant.
+Also, the iron, zinc, selenium, and copper found in swede boost the immunity in guinea pigs.

 Nutrition Facts of Swede